sntnmjones/codeu_project_2017/README.md

 ## BUG FIXES

-Created separate GUI to sign in & create account
-Itr.
-1: Once you create an account, you must sign in separately Itr.
-2: Creating account automatically signs you in Logout functionality
+### Once you create an account, you must sign in separately
+- We intended for the user to be automatically signed in once they created their account, yet they still had to log in separately
+- This was happening because we did not implement the same functionality from the sign in button's action listener to the create account's
+- We edited the action listener to create the account, close out of the startup GUI frame, and open up the conversation view GUI

+###Two users with the same name could be created
+- We intended to have each username represent a unique user
+- However, we had an issue where we were not checking the user's name to see if it already existed in the map of created users
+- We created a new method that searched for existing users by name and performed a check on the map to check if a user with the name was already in the map, and if so, an error message would pop up

+###Logout functionality
+- When users logged out, they were not being removed from the list of users on the client GUI
+- The logout function was only updating the specific user's list, it was not conveying this to any other ClientUser
+- A solution would be to send a message to the server saying that a User had left the chat room, however, we decided to change the panel's description to include all created users.
+- This was done in the interest of directing our time to adding more features and debugging more

-Message panel changes colors to customize
+###Message panel changes colors to customize
+- When button was deselected, it stays the same color
+- Every time the radio button was clicked, it was to turn a certain color, but no checks were being made to see if it was actually selected or not
+- Added a conditional statement in the actionlistener, which, every other time the radio button was selected, set it to light gray

+## CHECKED REQUIREMENTS
-The project must compile.
+- The project must compile.
-It must be possible to run and connect a client to a server.
+- It must be possible to run and connect a client to a server.
 Include instructions on how to run your client and server.
-It must be possible for multiple clients to talk to the same server and exchange messages.
+- It must be possible for multiple clients to talk to the same server and exchange messages.
-For features: the user must be able to activate/trigger the feature from the UI, or its effects must be evident to the user if it is enabled by default, supporting documentation on how to use the feature must be provided.
+- For features: the user must be able to activate/trigger the feature from the UI, or its effects must be evident to the user if it is enabled by default, supporting documentation on how to use the feature must be provided.
-For refactorings: provide supporting documentation explaining what was done, why it was done, and the pros/cons of the new code.
+- For refactorings: provide supporting documentation explaining what was done, why it was done, and the pros/cons of the new code.
 For bug fixes: provide a bug description (symptom), a summary of what caused the bug (diagnosis), and how you fixed it (cure).

 ## SETUP INSTRUCTIONS